WPoelman/computational-semantics/README.md

 ## Usage
 First, generate system output by a previously defined model.
 As an example, the baseline can be used on the development set as follows:

-`python3 baseline.py data/dev.conll`
+`python3 baseline.py -d dev`

 Next, evaluate the system performance.
 As an example, evaluating the baseline predictions generated in the previous step on the development set can be done as follows:

-`python3 evaluate.py -e dev -p results/baseline_predictions.pickle`
+`python3 evaluate.py -e dev -p results/baseline_predictions_dev.pickle`

 ## TODO